On this page

-What's separation anxiety?
+What is separation anxiety?

 From around six months of age, many children begin to show anxiety when they’re away from close family members.

-As they don’t yet have a separate sense of self, babies see family members as part of themselves and so feel that a part of them is missing when they’re separated.
-Babies may not understand adults will come back after leaving them.
+As they don’t yet have a separate sense of self, babies see family members as part of themselves and so they can feel that a part of them is missing when they’re separated.
+Babies may not understand that adults will come back after leaving them.
 Babies and young children may also feel anxious around unfamiliar people and in new settings.

 What are the signs?

+Children vary in their levels of emotional sensitivity.
 Some children worry while others are more carefree and don’t show anxiety when separating from family.
-Children also show their anxiety in different ways – some may be visibly upset or appear nervous, while others may have physical symptoms such as headaches.
+Children also show their anxiety in different ways – some may be visibly upset or appear nervous, while others may have physical symptoms and changed behaviours.
+Common behaviours and symptoms include:

 - crying